yielda-game/yielda-game.github.io/_posts/2022-07-29-referrals.md

 ---
-title: "ponziFarm Referrals"
+title: "Yielda Referrals"
-excerpt: "Earn referral fees by inviting your friends to play ponziFarm.
+excerpt: "Earn referral fees by inviting your friends to play Yielda.
 Paid instantly when they make a deposit!"
 header:
   teaser: /assets/images/referrals.png
 categories: